breadcat/blog.minskio.co.uk/content/quotes.md

 >Not your keys, not your coins <!-- cryptocurrency phrase -->

+>Nothing Is True and Everything Is Possible <!-- Peter Pomerantsev book -->

->Nothing will be born from hatred
+>Nothing will be born from hatred <!-- Gesicht, Pluto manga -->

 >Nunc id vides, nunc ne vides <!-- discworld -->